xchwarze/wifi-pineapple-panel/README.md

  - Update Bootstrap to 3.4.1 (size +2K)
  - Fix mobile view
  - Add Chevron icon to accordions (size +1K)
- - Change notification time from 6000 to 20000 (decrease RPM from 10 to 3)
+ - Change notification time from 6000 to 30000 (decrease RPM from 10 to 2)
  - Added more refresh buttons
  - Fixed several bugs found in the panel
+ - Expose AngularJS Pineapple API in JS window
  - Project minification (Optional: use packer tools)

+## Dashboard
+ - Change update time from 5000 to 10000 (decrease RPM from 12 to 6)

 ## Recon:
  - Code refactor in module.php